puranik3/edx-aws-cloud-practitioner-essentials/module-05-storage-and-databases.md

         - metadata contains information about what the data is, how it is used, the object size, and so on
         - key is the object's unique identifier
     - when you modify a file in block storage, only the pieces that are changed are updated.
 When a file in object storage is modified, the __entire object is updated__.
-    __Features__
+    - is a regional service, but bucket names are globally unique __Features__
         - offers unlimited storage space
         - maximum file size for an object is 5 TB